Skip to content

 You have:

-• Created a publisher node that sends dictionary messages over a topic.
+• Created a Publisher node that sends dictionary messages over a topic.

-• Created a subscriber node that receives and processes those messages.
+• Created a Subscriber node that receives and processes those messages.

 • Observed real-time messaging using BabyROS with minimal setup.